steinwurf/tunnel/README.rst

-Route a vlc stream over a tunnel
+Route a VLC stream over a tunnel
 --------------------------------

 Using the sample_tunnel example located in /examples we can do a small test.
-Two machines that can access each other over a network, and each with the tunnel project compiled and vlc installed is needed.
+Two machines that can access each other over a network and each with the tunnel project compiled and VLC installed are needed.

-You also need to know the ip addresses of the two machines the "server" and the "client", here we assume  that the server have the IP 10.10.0.1 and the client 10.10.0.2.
+You also need to know the IP addresses of the two machines the "server" and the "client", here we assume  that the server has the IP 10.10.0.1 and the client 10.10.0.2.

-On the server side start a tunnel and a vlc server:
+On the server side start a tunnel and a VLC server:

 ::